 Manufacturing issues come in all shapes and sizes.
 In this post we will be taking a look at tolerances for CNC milling.
 CNC milling is used to develop both parts and tools (eg: injection molds) so understanding tolerancing for CNC helps guide our intuition for tolerances in other manufacturing processes.
-No matter what kind of manufacturing issues you uncover, Five Flute can keep you and your team on track so check it out!

 Given the variety of different parts, setups and milling machines, it can be difficult to develop useful guidelines for part and feature design.
 For parts with a limited number of functional interfaces driving the tolerance specification (for example: a bearing press fit bore) it is important to understand if the features you design are even possible, and if so at what cost.
 For parts that function as part of a multi part stackup it is essential to perform a statistical tolerance analysis to give you a sense of the tradeoffs you can make between part and feature tolerances while ensuring repeatable assembly functionality.
 These tolerance analysis should be informed by your manufacturing process knowledge, and this article will help you build that foundation.

 In this post we will focus on understanding CNC machine accuracy, how this translates to part accuracy, and what additional sources of error we should be planning for in our designs.
 For each of the common error sources we will discuss the kinds of parts that may be impacted and what you can do as a mechanical engineer to mitigate risks of designing costly or impossible to manufacture parts.